adammesa/Random/ReadMe.md

 Created for server owners who want to change the gamemode of players who do not have the permission **gamechanger.bypass** to survival when they join the server!

 ###ShortcutSay
-Created to allow commands that bypass [SERVER] and similiar prefixes when speaking from the command line
+Created to allow commands that bypass [SERVER] and similiar prefixes when speaking from the command line, or in game.
+Requires the sender to have the **shortcutsay.use** permission!
+(Color codes using &[number/Letter] work in the messages!)
+Command:
+/+say [message]